Benefits You Can Get Through Your Business in 2026 (U.S.)

 So that’s a lot and definitely something worth looking into!

-*Note that your SEP IRA contributions are tax deductible, but only at the end of the year, so be sure to calculate your self-employed estimated quarterly taxes without your SEP IRA contributions.
+*Note that your SEP IRA or Solo 401(k) contributions are considered a tax credit at the end of the year, so be sure to calculate your self-employed estimated quarterly taxes without your contributions.

-What happens if you over contribute to an IRA. →
+What happens if you over-contribute to an IRA or HSA. →

 Health Insurance